 - Complications creating the flap or slippage (LASIK).

-- Diffuse lamellar keratitis (DLK) or Kerectasia (LASIK & SmartSight).
+- Diffuse lamellar keratitis (DLK) or Kerectasia (LASIK & SmartSight NOVA).

 Frequently Asked Questions About the Types of Laser Eye Surgery